A number of studies are being undertaken to inform the emerging Vale of Aylesbury Local Plan

 - Bucks Gypsy and Traveller and Travelling Showpeople Accommodation Needs Assessment Executive Summary (August 2013)

 Executive summary to the Bucks Gypsy and Traveller and Travelling Showpeople Accommodation Needs Assessment

 - Bucks Gypsy and Traveller and Travelling Showpeople Accommodation Needs Assessment (August 2013)

 This study has been carried out by consultants Opinion Research Services on behalf of the four districts in Buckinghamshire.

 - Bucks Gypsy and Traveller and Travelling Showpeople Accommodation Needs Assessment 2013: 2014 update (October 2014)

 Update to the 2013 report by Opinion Research Services on behalf of district councils in Buckinghamshire.

 - Aylesbury Vale Gypsy, Traveller and Travelling Showpeople Site Assessment (July 2016)

 This site assessment has looked at finding suitable and available sites to meet the accommodation needs identified for Gypsy, Traveller and Travelling Showpeople.
-We are inviting comments on this document alongside the draft plan – follow this link to the online consultation form.
+We are inviting comments on this document alongside the draft plan.

 - Landscape Character Assessment and Sensitivity Advice to Aylesbury Vale DC (March 2015)